Medical Services

 Remote Location Medical Support

-From remote Hokkaido wilderness and Okinawa island locations, our teams bring comprehensive medical capabilities to every location.
-We plan for extended response times and carry equipment suited to Japanese terrain.
+From remote Hokkaido wilderness to Okinawa island sites, our teams bring full medical skill to each location.
+We plan for longer response times and carry gear suited to Japanese terrain.

 03.